The Bankrate promise

 The benefits of using credit cards to pay bills shouldn’t be ignored, but there are plenty of reasons some people are better off avoiding credit altogether.
 When should you not pay bills with a credit card?
 Here are some of the signs to look for:

 - You can’t pay your card in full each month.
-The average credit card interest rate is over 16 percent, which makes credit cards a poor option if you need more time to pay.
-If you plan to carry a balance each month, consider a credit card that offers a zero percent introductory APR.
+The average credit card interest rate is well over 18 percent, which makes credit cards a poor option if you need more time to pay.
+If you plan to carry a balance each month, consider a credit card that offers a 0 percent introductory APR.
 However, you could also consider a personal loan that comes with a fixed APR (usually much lower than a credit card’s APR) and a fixed repayment timeline.

 - You’re already in debt.
 If you already have high levels of consumer debt (especially at high interest rates), paying bills with a credit card is a bad idea.
 Try to pay down the debt you have before you rack up more.